howidia/tech_assessment_FDE/FINDINGS.md

 ## 4. Evaluation Insights & Trade-offs

 ### Key Findings (Data from latest run)
-* **Security is Production-Ready:** The agent achieved a **100% Pass Rate** on all Safety and Adversarial queries.
+* **High Security:** The agent achieved a **100% Pass Rate** on all Safety and Adversarial queries.
 It successfully refused PII requests and blocked `DROP TABLE` attempts, proving the dual-layer guardrail approach works.
 * **High Stability (86%):** 19 out of 22 test cases achieved "Perfect Stability" (3/3 passes).
 * **Math is Solid:** The agent consistently handled complex arithmetic (MRR sums, Float utilization), proving that offloading math to SQLite is the correct architectural choice.